alexnorell/website/content/post/2024-ski-season/index.md

 ### Road Trip

-We made the decission this year to do the road trip that we had been wanting to do the previous 2 years.
+We made the decision this year to do the road trip that we had been wanting to do the previous 2 years.
 The goal was to ski as many places as we could on our two passes and make our way up to Canada for a couple weeks.
 The road trip didn't have a set end date, but we had a rough plan of what we wanted to do.

 1. Grand Targhee & Jackson Hole
 1. Salt Lake City & Park City